- Faith and Worship

 installation June 5, 2008.

 On May 22, 2010, Bishop Taylor presided over the largest priestly ordination in the Diocese of Little Rock in 44 years.
 On that day, he ordained four men to the priesthood at Christ the King Church in Little Rock.
-Later on July 17, 2010, he ordained another at Subiaco Abbey, bringing the total to five in one year, a blessing that had not occurred in more than two decades.
+Later on July 17, 2010, he ordained another at Subiaco Abbey, bringing the total to five in one year.

-Bishop Taylor recorded a special homily that was played at all Masses to kick off the universal Year of Faith in October, which continued through November 2013.
-Later that month, the bishop, a member of the U.S. bishops' Committee on Migration, led a fact-finding mission to Egypt, Lebanon, Jordan and Turkey to learn about the worsening conditions for Syrian refugees.
+In March, he blessed the new House of Formation at Our Lady of Good Counsel Church in Little Rock for those discerning the priesthood.
+That same month, the bishop made his first "ad limina" visit to the Vatican.
+He recorded a special homily to kick off the universal Year of Faith in October.
+And later that month, Bishop Taylor, a member of the U.S. bishops' Committee on Migration, led a fact-finding mission to Egypt, Lebanon, Jordan and Turkey to learn about the worsening conditions for Syrian refugees.

 In Arkansas, the 89th General Assembly of the Arkansas state legislature opened Jan.
 14, 2013, and the Diocese of Little Rock worked to bring awareness to issues that need to be addressed such as human trafficking, the death penalty, health care and abortion.
 Bills to strengthen penalties for human trafficking, outlaw most abortions after 20 weeks of pregnancy and ban most abortions after a heartbeat is detected, were all passed by the general assembly.